Copyright © True Gnostic Church. All rights reserved. Terms and Conditions

 See: Herod Antipas, Herod Philip, Herod the Great, Herodians

-Summary: Son of Herod the Great, Herod Archelaus came to rule Sumaria, Judea and Idumea after the death of his father.
+Summary: Son of Herod the Great, Herod Archelaus came to rule the provinces of Sumaria, Judea and Idumea after the death of his father.
 He rule for approximately nine years (c.
-4 BCE — 6 CE), before was removed by Emperor Augustus when the Judaea province came under Roman rule.
+4 BCE — 6 CE), before he was removed by Emperor Augustus when the Judaea province came under Roman rule.
 He was the half brother of Herod Philip and brother to Herod Antipas.

 Azrael’s Commentary - Herod Antipas